-ENGIN 290A Introduction to Management of Technology 3 Units This course is designed to give students a broad overview of the main topics encompassed by management of technology.
+Special Topics in Management of Technology: Read Less [-] ENGIN 290A Introduction to Management of Technology 3 Units Terms offered: Spring 2012, Spring 2011, Spring 2010 This course is designed to give students a broad overview of the main topics encompassed by management of technology.
 It includes the full chain of innovative activities beginning with research and development and extending through production and marketing.
 Why do many existing firms fail to incorporate new technology in a timely manner?
 At each stage of innovation, we examine key factors determining successful management of technology.
 What constitutes a successful technology strategy?
 The integrating course focus will be on the emergence of the knowledge economy and technology as a key knowledge asset and will involve both general readings and cases.
 The course also introduces students to Haas and COE faculty working in the relevant areas.

-Hours & Format

-Fall and/or spring: 15 weeks - 3 hours of lecture per week
+Introduction to Management of Technology: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Engineering/Graduate Grading: Letter grade.

-Additional Details

-Subject/Course Level: Engineering/Graduate

-Grading: Letter grade.

-Instructor: Proctor

-ENGIN 290B Biotechnology: Industry Perspectives and Business

-Development 2 Units

-This course is designed to examine the strategic issues that confront the management of the development stage biotech company, i.e., after its start-up via an initial capital infusion, but before it might be deemed successful (e.g., by virtue of a product launch), or otherwise has achieved "first-tier" status.
+Instructor: Proctor Introduction to Management of Technology: Read Less [-] ENGIN 290B Biotechnology: Industry Perspectives and Business Development 2 Units Terms offered: Fall 2011, Fall 2010, Fall 2009 This course is designed to examine the strategic issues that confront the management of the development stage biotech company, i.e., after its start-up via an initial capital infusion, but before it might be deemed successful (e.g., by virtue of a product launch), or otherwise has achieved "first-tier" status.
 Thus, the intention is to study the biotech organization during the process of it growth and maturation from an early stage existence through "adolescence" into an "adult" company.
 The focus of the class will be on business development, i.e., the deal making that must occur to accomplish the corporate objectives of bringing in new technologies and getting the initial products to market.
 We will explore the critical deal issues from both the perspective of the development stage company and the viewpoint of the larger, more mature biotech or big pharma company with which it seeks to partner.

-Rules & Requirements

-Credit Restrictions: Students will receive no credit for 290E after taking Master of Business Administration 290B or Evening Weekend Master of Business Administration 290B.

-Hours & Format

-Fall and/or spring: 15 weeks - 2 hours of lecture per week
+Biotechnology: Industry Perspectives and Business Development: Read More [+] Rules & Requirements Credit Restrictions: Students will receive no credit for 290E after taking Master of Business Administration 290B or Evening Weekend Master of Business Administration 290B.
+Hours & Format Fall and/or spring: 15 weeks - 2 hours of lecture per week Additional Details Subject/Course Level: Engineering/Graduate Grading: Letter grade.

-Additional Details

-Subject/Course Level: Engineering/Graduate

-Grading: Letter grade.

-Instructors: Hoover, Sanders

-ENGIN 290E Marketing Emerging Technologies 3 Units

-The primary goal of this course is to develop in the student the marketing skills needed to compete aggressively as an entrepreneur in technology fields.
+Instructors: Hoover, Sanders Biotechnology: Industry Perspectives and Business Development: Read Less [-] ENGIN 290E Marketing Emerging Technologies 3 Units Terms offered: Fall 2011, Fall 2010 The primary goal of this course is to develop in the student the marketing skills needed to compete aggressively as an entrepreneur in technology fields.
 Upon completion of the course, the student should have developed the following skills: the ability to assess and predict customer needs in markets that may not yet exist; the ability to create and execute marketing plans that necessarily integrate sophisticated technological development with rapidly evolving customer requirements; the ability to create and grow a focused marketing organization rapidly and efficiently; and the ability to create and use marketing communications to reach prospects, customers, OEMs, and sales channels efficiently and inexpensively.

-Rules & Requirements

-Credit Restrictions: Students will receive no credit for 290E after taking Master of Business Administration 290E.

-Hours & Format

-Fall and/or spring: 15 weeks - 3 hours of lecture per week
+Marketing Emerging Technologies: Read More [+] Rules & Requirements Credit Restrictions: Students will receive no credit for 290E after taking Master of Business Administration 290E.
+Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Engineering/Graduate Grading: Letter grade.

-Additional Details

-Subject/Course Level: Engineering/Graduate

-Grading: Letter grade.